-The Ministry of Finance, Economic Affairs, Planning and Social Security derives its mandate and functions from the The Saint Lucia Constitution Order 1978 and other related subordinate laws, including; the Finance Administration Act, Chapter 15.01 (2005) and acts establishing agencies and auxiliary organisations.
+The Ministry of Finance, Economic Growth, Job Creation, External Affairs and Public Service derives its mandate and functions from the The Saint Lucia Constitution Order 1978 and other related subordinate laws, including; the Finance Administration Act, Chapter 15.01 (2005) and acts establishing agencies and auxiliary organisations.
 As such this Ministry plays a pivotal role in the co-ordination of development planning; mobilisation of public resources; and ensuring effective accountability for the use of such resources for the benefit of all stakeholders.

 The Ministry discharges this responsibility in the context of its vision, mission, mandate and functions.

-The Ministry of Finance, Economic Affairs, Planning and Social Security oversees and coordinate the planning and management of the country's financial and economic resources, including those from external sources, utilising suitable consultative mechanisms to deliver a high quality of service to the public, and to contribute to the formulation of appropriate polices, in order to accelerate social and economic development.
+The Ministry of Finance, Economic Growth, Job Creation, External Affairs and Public Service oversees and coordinate the planning and management of the country's financial and economic resources, including those from external sources, utilising suitable consultative mechanisms to deliver a high quality of service to the public, and to contribute to the formulation of appropriate polices, in order to accelerate social and economic development.

 The mandate of the Ministry is to: